oslabs-beta/dbhive/README.md

 ## Features
 ### ➮ Query Execution Times
-Get a broad sense of database performance by viewing average query times across the database, as well as averages for specific types of queries (INSERT, UPDATE, SELECT, DELETE).
+Get a broad sense of database performance by viewing average query times across the database, as well as averages for specific types of SQL queries.
 Pinpoint the slowest queries to gain insight for database improvement.
 ### ➮ Most Frequent Queries
 To analyze common and recurring database activity, view charts on the most frequent queries within and across all query types.
 ### ➮ Other Key Stats